Nivolumab Combined With Ipilimumab for Patients With Advanced Rare Genitourinary Tumors

 - Eastern Cooperative Oncology Group (ECOG) Performance Status of ≤ 2 within 28 days prior to registration (Appendix A).

-- Unresectable advanced or metastatic ACC, non-urothelial bladder/upper tract cancer, non-adenocarcinoma prostate cancer, penile cancer, treatment refractory germ-cell tumor or a high grade neuroendocrine carcinoma/small cell carcinoma.
+- Unresectable advanced or metastatic ACC, non-urothelial bladder/upper tract cancer, non-adenocarcinoma prostate cancer, penile cancer, treatment refractory germ-cell tumor or a high grade neuroendocrine carcinoma/small cell carcinoma of any genitourinary site.
 Pure is defined as >90% and those with a portion of urothelial carcinoma or prostate adenocarcinoma may be included at discretion of the principal investigator.
 With variant histology in the primary, if metastatic biopsy shows pure variant histology, patient is eligible.

 - Availability of Formalin-fixed, Paraffin-embedded (FFPE) archival tumor specimens, when available, and willingness of the subject to undergo mandatory fresh tumor biopsy prior to treatment initiation unless determined medically unsafe or not feasible.